rrubenza/academic-kickstart/content/post/grad_questions/index.md

 +++

 Below is a list of questions I have compiled that are good to be considering when choosing a graduate school.
-Many of these questions are draw from [Luisa Rebull's website](http://spider.ipac.caltech.edu/staff/rebull/goodquestions.html#ToC5).
+Many of these questions are drawn from [Luisa Rebull's website](http://spider.ipac.caltech.edu/staff/rebull/goodquestions.html#ToC5).
 She also has [many great links](http://spider.ipac.caltech.edu/staff/rebull/womensci.html) for women (and everyone) in science.

 ### Ask department faculty: